SergheiMihailov/adapt_med_seg/blogpost.md

 - **Prompt Encoder (PE)**: responsible for mapping different types of prompts to the same vector space as the output representations of the ViT.
 The supported prompt types are the following:
   - **Text prompt**: encodes semantic information about the task at hand.
 Given a task (e.g. liver segmentation), it uses the pre-trained text encoder of the CLIP model [[34]](#ref34), evaluated using the template

-  		`A Computerized Tomography (CT) of a {} ` (e.g. liver)
+  		`A Computerized Tomography (CT) of a {ANATOMICAL_STRUCTURE} ` (e.g. liver)
   -  **Point prompt**: specify $n$ points within the organ to help guide the search of the model.
 Following CLIP, the model computes the positional encoding of these points
   - **Bounding box prompt**: specify a 3D box around the target organ to help guide the search of the model.
-Again, the positional encodings of the corners of the bounding box are used.
+The positional encodings of the corners of the bounding box are used.

 	Overall, the prompt encoder computes representations for each of the provided prompt types and concatenates them.

 - **Fusion Encoder**: a lightweight sequential application of two transformer blocks, applying bi-directional self-attention on the concatenated input of the image- and prompt embeddings computed by the earlier modules.
 - **Mask Decoder**: Based on the output of the fusion encoder, compute mask predictions using a Multi-Layer Perceptron (MLP) block.
 These predictions are then used in a standard sliding window inference to find the mask with highest *Intersection over Union (IoU)* score.

 **Zoom-out-zoom-in mechanism**:  Given that 3D medical images typically have very high resolution[^1], and naively down-sampling them would cause significant information loss, the authors of SegVol employ a so-called zoom-out-zoom-in mechanism to reduce the memory overhead at inference time.
-Their method is simple.
-Given an input image and a bbox or point prompt, they produce two inputs to the model; one, which is a downsampled version of the input (zoom-out) and another which is a full resolution but cropped using the provided prompt (zoom-in).
+Their method is simple: given an input image and a bbox or point prompt, they produce two inputs to the model; one, which is a downsampled version of the input (zoom-out) and another which is a full resolution but cropped using the provided prompt (zoom-in).
 This way, instead of having to compute image representations for the whole input, the model can first produce a local representation of the part deemed relevant by the provided prompt, and another, which helps put this representation in the context of the whole image.
 As a result, the computation overhead significantly decreases[^2].

 Albeit the obvious benefits of this method, it is important to note that at test time, it is our understanding that the bounding box prompts were generated from the ground truth labels, which makes the zoom-in images always *perfectly aligned* with the target organ.
 This may indeed leak ground-truth information to the model at inference time and obstruct the reported test results.
 To investigate this, we performed some preliminary experiments by applying random translations to the generated bounding box prompts, and found that the performance indeed decreases significantly.
 For more details, please refer to the [Results](#results) section.

 **Training**:  The SegVol model was trained in two phases; *pre-training* and *fine-tuning*.
 First, the ViT was pre-trained on a large training corpus, consisting of $96\, 000$ unlabelled volumetric CT images.
-During this phase, the SimMIM algorithm [[22]](#ref22) was used to obtain a weak supervision signal and guide the image encoder to map to a feature-ritch embedding space, tailored specifically for the task of image segmentation.
+During this phase, the SimMIM algorithm [[22]](#ref22) was used to obtain a weak supervision signal and guide the image encoder to map to a feature-rich embedding space, tailored specifically for the task of image segmentation.
 Next, once the pre-training of the ViT concluded, the authors employed supervised fine-tuning of the entire model on a set of $6\, 000$ labelled CT images, including $150\,000$ ground truth segmentation masks, from the M3D-Seg dataset [[33]](#ref33)(see the [next section](#datasets)).

 Overall, the above architecture is a well-defined extension of the SAM architecture, adapted specifically for the task of volumetric medical image segmentation.
 While SAM was shown to perform poorly in the medical domain ([4](#ref4), [5](#ref5), [6](#ref6), [7](#ref7)), SegVol consistently out-performs other state-of-the-art methods.
 By employing zoom-out-zoom-in inference and also through its design, it is not infeasible to perform interactive segmentation in a low-resource environment, paving the way for medical practitioners to use it in their day-to-day activities.